-All these features other than the first one (location) are epidemic specific, and are computed by CDC using specific definitions.
+All these features other than the first one (location) are epidemic specific and are computed by CDC using specific definitions.
 These features capture the spatial, temporal, and severity aspects of the reported cases.
-We use CDC reports, e.g., [8] , for data on these features.
+We use CDC reports, e.g., [8] , to collect data that capture these features for the states in US.
 We combine the data for multiple weeks (e.g., for the activity level in the tth week before the current one), and multiple seasons (e.g., for the similarity with past seasons) for our study.
 In general, these values are real